|Homepage:||Click to visit|

-With over 37,000 students and more than 7,000 employees, the University of Copenhagen is the largest institution of research and education in Denmark.
+The University of Copenhagen has over 37,000 students and more than 7,000 employees.
 Together, the eight faculties offer over 200 programs for study in health sciences, humanities, law, life sciences, pharmaceutical sciences, science, social sciences, and theology.

 The Faculty of Law is situated in the center of the old city of Copenhagen and has more than 4,000 students.
 The Faculty offers about 30 law courses taught in English each semester.
 With the exception of one bachelor course, all courses are at master level and are offered to exchange and guest students as well as Danish master students.
 More than 300 international students study at the Faculty of Law each year and the Faculty has an extensive welcoming program each semester.
 In addition to the classical fields of law, the research and study programs are geared towards increasing internationalization and new legal disciplines.

 The program is offered in both the spring and fall semesters.